Provably Efficient Causal Model-Based Reinforcement Learning for Systematic Generalization: Preliminaries

 For later convenience, we further define $P V^\pi_{h + 1} (s, a) := \EV_{s' \sim P(\cdot | s, a)} [ V_{h + 1}^{\pi} (s')]$ and $V_1^\pi := \EV_{s \sim P} [ V^\pi_1 (s)]$.
 We will write $V^\pi_{\mdp, r}$ to denote $V^\pi_1$ in the MDP $\mdp$ with reward function $r$ (if not obvious from the context).
 For an MDP $\mdp$ with finite states, actions, and horizon, there always exists an \emph{optimal policy} $\pi^*$ that gives the value $V^*_h (s) = \sup_{\pi} V^\pi_h (s)$ for every $s, a, h$.
 The goal of the agent is to find a policy $\pi$ that is $\epsilon$-close to the optimal one, \ie $ V^*_1 - V^\pi_1 \leq \epsilon.$

 Finally, we define a \emph{discrete} Markov decision process as $\mdp := ((\Sspace, d_S, n), (\Aspace, d_A, n), P, H, r)$, where $\Sspace, \Aspace, P, H, r$ are specified as before, and where the states and actions spaces admit additional structure, such that every $s \in \Sspace$ can be represented through a $d_S$-dimensional vector of discrete features taking value in $[n]$, and every $a \in \Aspace$ can be represented through a $d_A$-dimensional vector of discrete features taking value in $[n]$.
-Note that any tabular MDP can be formulated under this alternative formalism by taking $n = 2$, $d_S = S$, and $d_A = A$, so that the states and actions are specified through one-hot encoding.
+Note that any tabular MDP can be formulated under this alternative formalism through one-hot encoding by taking $n = 2$, $d_S = S$, and $d_A = A$.